-AUTOMATIC TRANSMISSION MODEL NOTE All automatic transmission models are equipped with an engine oil cooler (KC4) and an oil-to-air transmission oil cooler (KNP).
+AUTOMATIC TRANSMISSION MODEL NOTE All Silverado models are equipped with an automatic transmission, an engine oil cooler (KC4) and an air-to-oil transmission oil cooler (KNP).

-TRAILER TONGUE WEIGHT NOTES Trailer tongue weight should be 10% to 15% of total loaded trailer weight up to 2,000 lbs.
+TRAILER TONGUE WEIGHT NOTES Trailer tongue weight should be 10% to 15% of total loaded trailer weight up to 2000 lb.
+(907 kg).
 The addition of trailer tongue weight must not cause vehicle to exceed Rear Gross Axle Weight Rating (RGAWR) or Gross Vehicle Weight Rating (GVWR).

-12 SILVERADO HD FIFTH-WHEEL/GOOSENECK TRAILER WEIGHT RATINGS
+13 SILVERADO HD FIFTH-WHEEL/GOOSENECK TRAILER WEIGHT RATINGS

-These charts specify the trailer weight rating for your vehicle equipped with a fifth-wheel or gooseneck trailer.
-(For conventional ratings, see page 11.)
-Do not exceed the trailer weight rating!
+These charts specify the trailer weight rating for your vehicle when equipped with a fifth-wheel or gooseneck trailer hitch.
+(For conventional ratings, see page 12.)
+The maximum rating for a weight-carrying hitch is listed in the General Trailering Notes below.
+Do not exceed the trailer weight rating?
 For more information, ask your Chevrolet dealer.

-SILVERADO 2500HD AND 3500HD FIFTH-WHEEL/GOOSENECK TRAILER WEIGHT RATINGS1
+SILVERADO 2500HD AND 3500HD FIFTH-WHEEL/GOOSENECK TRAILER WEIGHT RATINGS1 - Ib. (kg)